alexhwilliams/blog.teddyhyde.com/_posts/2013-10-07-we-don-t-write-to-your-profile-but-we-ask-permission-to-do-so.md

 This is what you see when you login.
 Teddy Hyde asking for permission to write to your profile.

-Turns out, I was wrong.
+Turns out, I was wrong, it is not a configuration error on my part.
 We don't write to your profile.
 But, we have to ask for that permission.

 Why?